yokolet/rails7-typescript-redux-counter-example/README.md

 ```

 Above generates `app/javascript/controllers/react_controller.rb`.
-The controller is equivalent to index.ts(js) for a React application.
+The controller is equivalent to index.tsx(jsx) for a React application.
 In the `connect` method, we can write exactly the same code as React app's index.ts(js).